-(1) Education.
-Prior to appointment as counsel for a child in a family law proceeding, counsel must have completed within one (1) year prior to submitting a statement of compliance at least 12 hours of applicable education and training which must include all of the following subjects:

-(a) Statutes, rules of court and case law relating to child custody and visitation litigation;

-(b) Representation of a child in custody and visitation proceedings; and abuse, neglect, and family violence on children; and how to work effectively with multidisciplinary experts.
+- (1) Education.
+Prior to appointment as counsel for a child in a family law proceeding, counsel must have completed within one (1) year prior to submitting a statement of compliance at least 12 hours of applicable education and training which must include all of the following subjects: - (a) Statutes, rules of court, and case law relating to child custody and visitation litigation; - (b) Representation of a child in custody and visitation proceedings; and - (c) Stages of child development; communicating with children at various stages of development; recognizing and understanding the effects of child abuse, neglect, and family violence on children; and how to work effectively with multidisciplinary experts.